 Types of Jobs Available: Academic Student Employee Job Titles

-ASEs are employed in seven different job titles.
-Following is a general description of the duties performed by appointees in each of the titles.
+ASE's are employed at Berkeley in four different job titles.
+Following is a general description of the duties performed by appointees in each of the titles

-- Reader: Appointees to the Reader title are employed to render diverse services as course assistants, which will normally include the grading of student papers and examinations.
-A Reader's duties may also include: attendance at lectures, office hours, consultation with the instructor, and other duties as assigned.
+Duties are assigned by the hiring department and are included in the written notification of appointment provided to the appointee by the department.
+Appointees to the Reader title are employed to render diverse services as course assistants, which will normally include the grading of student papers and examinations.
+Subject to assignment by the department, duties might also include attendance at lectures, office hours, consultation with the instructor, and other course-related duties.
 Readers may not perform teaching duties.

-- Tutor: Appointees to the Tutor title are employed to render individual or group instructional activities in support of regular academic programs.
-Under supervision, a Tutor's duties may include: individual tutoring sessions, group tutoring sessions, presentation at workshops, and other duties as assigned.
+Duties are assigned by the hiring department and are included in the written notification of appointment provided to the appointee by the department.
+Appointees to the Tutor title are employed to render individual or group instructional activities in support of regular academic programs.
+Under supervision, a Tutor’s duties may include individual tutoring sessions, group tutoring sessions, presentation at workshops, and other duties as assigned.
 Tutors do not perform teaching duties assigned to the GSI series.

 Minimum Qualifications for Academic Student Employees

-ASEs who are in positions that require registration and enrollment must be registered and enrolled as Berkeley students.
-ASEs must meet minimum Grade Point Average (GPA) requirements (3.1 for GSIs and GSAIs; 3.0 for Readers, Tutors, Community Teaching Fellows, and Nursery School Assistants), may have no more than two Incomplete grades in upper division or graduate level courses, and are expected to make satisfactory progress toward their degrees within the Normative Time for their programs.
+ASE's who are in positions that require registration and enrollment must be registered and enrolled as Berkeley students.
+ASE's must meet minimum Grade Point Average (GPA) requirements (3.0), may have no more than two Incomplete grades in upper division or graduate level courses, and are expected to make satisfactory progress toward their degrees within the Normative Time for their programs.
 Students on academic probation are not eligible to hold ASE titles (lapsing of candidacy is a form of academic probation).
 Students with Course Work Only or Visitor designation may not hold academic appointments unless the Associate Dean of the Graduate Division has approved an exception in advance.

-Where registration and enrollment is required, ASEs must register and enroll in a minimum of 8 units per semester in 100, 200, 300, or 400 series courses during the term in which they serve.
-Lower division units taken to prepare for departmental requirements may be substituted for 100-level courses.
-Units in the 600 series may be substituted for 200-level units when appropriate.
+Where registration and enrollment is required, ASE's must register and enroll in a minimum of 12 units per semester during the term in which they serve.
 When registration and enrollment in a 300 series course is required for the position, the ASE is required to enroll, participate in, and complete the 300 series course.
-The only exception to the registration rule is approved Filing Fee status.
-ASEs who meet the requirements for Filing Fee status can use the Filing Fee without losing eligibility for their appointments.
-They may pay the Filing Fee rather than the full registration fee only for the semester in which they complete requirements for their degrees.
-Filing Fee status must be approved by the third week of the semester in which they plan to complete the requirements for their degrees, so the Filing Fee application must be submitted by the end of the first week of instruction.
+The only exception to the registration rule is approved Filing Fee status; students on Filing Fee status may only serve as Readers or Tutors, which do not require registration.

-ASEs who are students may not be appointed to any academic (or nonacademic title) or combination of titles for more than 50 percent time during academic semesters, regardless of their registration status.
+ASE's who are students may not be appointed to any academic (or nonacademic title) or combination of titles for more than 50 percent time during academic semesters without appropriate exceptional approval.

 Students on F-1 visas do not require permission to hold ASE appointments for 50% or less of full-time during the regular academic term.
 All ASEs on J-1 visas must have permission from their program sponsors to hold an ASE appointment.

 In addition to the campuswide qualifications described above, departments may have additional departmental level qualifications for positions.
 The qualifications for positions are established at the sole discretion of the University.
-Exceptions to campuswide qualifications may only be requested by the hiring department, and can only be approved by the Associate Dean of the Graduate Division.
-Requests for exception to campuswide qualifications should be sent to Associate Dean Joseph J. Duggan.
-The individual hiring unit may approve requests for exceptions to department level qualifications.
+Exceptions to campuswide qualifications may only be requested by the hiring department, and if different with the approval of the student’s home department, and can only be approved by the Associate Dean of the Graduate Division.
+Requests for exception to campuswide qualifications should be sent to Associate Dean for Student Support via email@example.com.

 Projected Number of ASE Positions for the Next Academic Year